jeffgauthier/six-card-solitaire/README.md

 # Six-Card Solitaire
 A toy implementation of a miniaturized 6-card Klondike solitaire game (no suits, two columns, one foundation pile).

-I made this to learn how to make a card game solver and (trying to attempt to maybe one day...) make a decent user interface for interactive play.
+I made this to learn how to make a card game solver, study solitaire probabilities, and (maybe one day) make a decent user interface for interactive play.

 All coded in base R except for one library (Rmisc) to compile statistics.
 The script will attempt to install it if not already installed.